Let's Not Fall in Love

-"Let's Not Fall in Love" is a song recorded by South Korean boy band Big Bang.
+"Let's Not Fall in Love" is a song recorded by South Korean boy band BigBang.
 It was released through YG Entertainment on August 5, 2015, alongside the single "Zutter"; both tracks make up the single album E as part of the group's Made series.
 The recording was written and produced by long-time group collaborator Teddy Park and band member G-Dragon.
 Musically, the pop-rock infused dance track features a variety of vocal samplings, acoustic melodies, and hazy synths, while the lyrical content explores the subtle insecurities that come along with teenage love.

 Following the release of "Let's Not Fall in Love", it was met with positive reviews from music critics, many of whom highlighted the track's unique and sentimental composition, and further praised the band's versatility with emotional and complex themes that are seldom seen in K-pop.
 A commercial success, the track topped both the Gaon Digital Chart as well as the US World Digital Songs and garnered nearly 1,400,000 downloads in South Korea by the end of 2016.
 The song's pastel-colored music video was released simultaneously with the release of E and depicts the band members in a hazily-lit school courtyard, each taking on the role of a boyfriend.
 Promotions for the single featured BigBang performing the song live on the music program Inkigayo along with their ongoing Made World Tour (2015–16).